Advent, Article

 Contribution of

-Raymond R. Hausoul
+Dr. Raymond Hausoul

 Dr. ing.
 Raymond R. Hausoul (b.
 1979) was originally an engineer by training and later received his doctoral degree in religious studies and theology (Ph.D.; Leuven, Evangelical Theological Faculty, 2017).
 He is a pastor in the Evangelical Church Kortrijk and a much sought-after speaker.
 As a researcher, he publishes regularly on philosophical-theological topics, focusing especially on Christian talk about the new creation, the kingdom of God and renewal by God's Spirit.
 Raymond is married to Belinda.